PacificBiosciences/ccs/docs/faq/mode-heteroduplex-filtering.md

 # Attention: This is an early access feature!

+## What is a heteroduplex?
+A heteroduplex is a double stranded sequence comprised of two non-complementary strands.
+During the annealing step of PCR, non-complementary, but highly similar, DNA strands can form a heteroduplex.
+In other words, heteroduplexes are a byproduct of amplifying different templates in the same reaction.

+*some figure*

-## What is heteroduplex filtering?
+What is heteroduplex splitting?
-Starting with _ccs_ v6.2.0, single-strand artifacts, such as insertions larger than 20 bases, do not necessarily have to be filtered out.
-In addition, with _ccs_ v6.3.0, substitution differences between strands can be detected.
-Using `--hd-finder`, _ccs_ is able to split ZMW on-the-fly after detecting such heteroduplex and process each strand separately.
-As a consequence, _ccs_ has to distinguish between double-stranded (DS) and single-stranded (DS) ZMWs and their consensus reads.
+Starting with _ccs_ v6.3.0, there is an algorithm to detect heteroduplexes during the circular consensus process called hd-finder (`--hd-finder` flag).
+Substitutions and large insertions (>20bp) with a significant strand bias are detected at the sub-read level.
+Subreads are aligned to the draft, and a pileup is generated.
+Divergent substitution sites are identified, and fisher’s exact test is used to determine if a substitution has strand bias.
+ZMWs labeled as heteroduplex are split, on-the-fly, into single-stranded CCS reads.
+As a consequence, _ccs_ distinguish between double-stranded (DS) and single-stranded (DS) ZMWs and their consensus reads.
 Implications:

+ * Heteroduplex splitting is non-reversible
  * The BAM output file will have three read groups instead of one
  * Summary logs report double-strand and single-strand metrics
  * `ccs_reports.txt` file contains two columns, double-strand and single-strand reads
+ * `--by-strand` and `–hd-finder` are non-equivalent, results can differ for the same ZMW

 ### Additional read groups in BAM
 The BAM file contains two different kinds of reads, single-strand and double-strand reads.
 Single-strand reads follow the by-strand scheme with `/fwd` and `/rev` name suffixes and _ccs_ generates up to two single-strand reads per ZMW.
-Double-strand reads have no special distinguishment.
+Double-strand reads have no special distinguishing factor.
 Each of the three types of stranded reads have their own read groups.
 Single-stranded reads have an additional field in the `DS` tag of the read group.
 Simplified example